telerik/ajax-docs/getting-started/first-steps.md

 To learn more about the functionalities of the Telerik ASP.NET AJAX Visual Studio Extensions, see the documents in section [**GENERAL INFORMATION** > **Integration with Visual Studio** > **Visual Studio Extensions document section**]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/visual-studio-extensions/overview%}).

-## Add RadEditor to the Application
+## Add Editor to the Application

 The Web Forms Site created through the Telerik project template includes all basic references and registrations required by the Telerik UI for ASP.NET AJAX controls.
 The site has even a [ScriptManager control]({%slug scriptmanager/overview%}) that is required by all AJAX controls.
-That's why you can add the [RadEditor](https://demos.telerik.com/aspnet-ajax/editor/examples/overview/defaultcs.aspx) control to the page in two simple steps:
+That's why you can add the [Editor](https://demos.telerik.com/aspnet-ajax/editor/examples/overview/defaultcs.aspx) control to the page in two simple steps:

-1. Open `Default.aspx`, and then declare RadEditor right after RadScriptManager:
+1. Open `Default.aspx`, and then declare Editor right after RadScriptManager:

    ```ASPX
    <telerik:RadScriptManager ID="RadScriptManager1" runat="server"></telerik:RadScriptManager>